George Southcombe

 Biography

-Dr Southcombe’s research focuses on two broad, overlapping areas: the history of seventeenth-century dissent, and the relationship between early modern literature and history.
+Dr Southcombe’s research to date has focused on two broad, overlapping areas: the history of seventeenth-century dissent, and the relationship between early modern literature and history.

-George, as well as being Director of the Sarah Lawrence Programme, is a College Lecturer in History.
+George, as well as being Director of the Sarah Lawrence Programme, is a Fellow by Special Election in History.
 He teaches early modern British and European history.
-He has supervised, or is supervising, graduate students working on various aspects of English witchcraft, Quakerism, and Anglo-Japanese relations.
+He has supervised, or is supervising, graduate students working on various aspects of English witchcraft, Quakerism, Anglo-Japanese relations, seventeenth-century reading practices and politics, dissenting uses of history, and early modern disordered eating.

 George grew up on Dartmoor in Devon and attended his local comprehensive school.
 He completed his undergraduate and graduate studies at Keble College.
 From 2008 to 2011 he was a British Academy Postdoctoral Fellow at Somerville College.
 He is a Fellow of the Royal Historical Society.
 In his spare time George writes occasional poetry, goes to the theatre, cooks and runs.
-He used to act, and he now fulfils his dramatic inclinations by reading to his young son.
+Once, long ago, he could keep up with his young son.

 Selected Publications